-- Step 1: Register: To be eligible to file a claim, you must register with the VCF by the applicable deadline.
-Registration deadlines are different for each claimant depending on individual circumstances.
-To see the list of registration deadlines, visit www.vcf.gov/pdf/RegisterChart.pdf.
+Step 1: Register: Registration is the first step in the VCF process.
+To be eligible to file a claim, you must register with the VCF by your applicable deadline.
+Registration deadlines are different for each claimant depending on claim type and individual circumstances.
+To see the list of registration deadlines, visit www.vcf.gov/deadlines.

-If you have registered by your applicable deadline, you have preserved your right to file a claim in the future. - Step 2: Complete and Submit your Claim: Once you have registered and are ready to file your claim, visit the "How to File a Claim" page on the VCF website where you will find information and resources to assist you in navigating the online claim system and the claim submission process.
+If you have registered by your applicable deadline, you have preserved your right to file a claim in the future.

+Step 2: Complete and Submit your Claim: Once you have registered and are ready to file your claim, visit the "How to File a Claim" page on the VCF website, where you will find information and resources to assist you in navigating the online claim system and the claim submission process.
 You can also make an appointment with the Helpline to have a representative assist you with filing your claim.
 If you do not have access to a computer, you can call the toll-free Helpline to have a hard copy Claim Form mailed to you.
 All claims and supporting documents must be submitted by October 1, 2090.